We will now learn the rules for Makefile.

 target [target...] : [dependent ....] [ command ...]

-Arguments in brackets are optional, ellipsis means one or more.
-Note the tab to preface each command is required.
+In the above code, the arguments in brackets are optional and ellipsis means one or more.
+Here, note that the tab to preface each command is required.

 A simple example is given below where you define a rule to make your target hello from three other files.

 hello: main.o factorial.o hello.o $(CC) main.o factorial.o hello.o -o hello

 NOTE − In this example, you would have to give rules to make all object files from the source files.